wtrocki/ts-client-atlas/client/ServerlessInstancesApi.md

 # **createServerlessInstance**
 > ServerlessInstanceDescription createServerlessInstance(serverlessInstanceDescriptionCreate)

 Creates one serverless instance in the specified project.
 To use this resource, the requesting API Key must have the Project Owner role.
-This resource doesn't require the API Key to have an Access List.

 ### Example